linguist89/website-design-landing-page/buildPrompts/newPromptFlow.md

 # Step 14:
 In the LandingPage.js, it's loading immages, but instead, make it load the preview of the page that is links to.

+# Step 15:
+Instead of the page names, remove those in the images and add underneath the usefulness of header, hero and style used.